MasterOfBrokenLogic/OS/README.md

 ---

-# 21. **Thrashing**

-# Thrashing

-## Explanation:
-**Thrashing** occurs when a system spends more time swapping data between **RAM** and **disk storage** (paging) than executing processes.
-It happens when there is insufficient physical memory (RAM) to handle the demands of running processes, causing the system to constantly swap pages in and out of memory.
-As a result, the system's performance dramatically deteriorates, with a significant decrease in responsiveness and efficiency.
-Thrashing is often caused by excessive paging or by a process that requires more memory than is physically available, leading to an overwhelming amount of page faults.
-It can be resolved by **increasing RAM**, **optimizing processes**, or **adjusting the system's page replacement algorithms** to reduce the rate of page faults.

-## Causes:
-- Running too many processes that require more memory than is available.
-- High paging activity caused by inadequate memory allocation.

-## Solutions:
-- Increase the physical memory (RAM).
-- Use **better page replacement algorithms** like **LRU**.
-- Reduce the number of processes running concurrently.

----

 # 22. Paging Hardware

 **Paging hardware** is a system that supports the translation of **virtual memory addresses** to **physical memory addresses**.
 It works by dividing both the physical memory and the logical memory into **fixed-size blocks** called **pages** and **frames**, respectively.
 The **Memory Management Unit (MMU)** uses a **page table** to map virtual addresses to physical addresses.
 This allows processes to use more memory than physically available in the system, as pages can be swapped in and out of **RAM**.
 Paging hardware makes the implementation of **virtual memory** efficient and helps in isolating processes from each other.